Characterizing Phase Fragility via Algorithmically Prepared Ancillas in Repeated-Interaction Models: Analytical and numerical analysis

-In contrast to the collision-based reservoir framework, this section addresses a direct device-level approach where the $H \varphi H$ sequence is modeled as a driven evolution of a phenomenological two-level transmon qubit approximation under Gaussian-modulated control pulses~\cite{alexander_qiskit_2020, li_pulse-level_2022}.
+In contrast to the collision-based reservoir framework, this section addresses a direct device level approach where the $H \varphi H$ sequence is modeled as a driven evolution of a phenomenological two-level transmon qubit approximation under Gaussian-modulated control pulses~\cite{alexander_qiskit_2020, li_pulse-level_2022}.
 The simulation employs realistic circuit parameters and decoherence constants in order to generate the pre-measurement density matrix.
-The resulting state is then used in the Fisher information expression, where derivatives with respect to the encoded parameter are obtained numerically through finite element method evaluation.
+The resulting state is then used in the Fisher information expression, where derivatives with respect to the encoded parameter are obtained numerically through finite-difference evaluation.
 This framework enables a structural comparison with the collision model by highlighting how sensitivity emerges from hardware-level dynamics rather than from sequential reservoir interactions.

 We begin by considering the implementation of the Hadamard gate in a form consistent with the native compilation adopted in current IBMQ devices~\cite{ibm_q_experience_2025}.
 In this framework the operation is decomposed as $H = R_z[\tfrac{\pi}{2}]\,R_x[\tfrac{\pi}{2}]\,R_z[\tfrac{\pi}{2}]$.
-Since both $R_z$ rotations and the intermediate parameter shift $\varphi$ can be realized as virtual frame updates~\cite{ibm_q_experience_2025}, they do not introduce additional noise.
-Consequently, the only physically driven operation in this sequence is the $R_x[\pi/2]$ rotation, which is implemented as a single-qubit microwave pulse.
+Since both $R_z$ rotations and the intermediate parameter shift gate $\varphi$ can be realized as virtual frame updates~\cite{ibm_q_experience_2025}, they do not introduce additional noise.
+Consequently, the only physically driven operation in this sequence is the $R_x[\pi/2]$ rotation, which is implemented as a single qubit microwave pulse.
 In order to reflect realistic control conditions, we model this drive by a Gaussian-modulated envelope.

 Within this description the qubit is treated as an effective two-level transmon, driven by a classical oscillatory electric field.
 The dynamics are described by the Hamiltonian